fozy81/opendatascot/README.md

 ## Search

-Use `ods_search()` function to view metadata for all datasets or filter by matching search terms in the dataset’s title.
+Search all available datasets by using the `ods_search()` function.
+Additionally, use the `search` argument to filter datasets by title.

 ``` r
 library(opendatascotland)